Alex Matthews

-Alexandra (Alex) Matthews (born 3 August 1993) is an English rugby union player.
-She made her debut for England in 2011 and was a member of the winning 2014 Women's Rugby World Cup squad.
+Alexandra George Matthews (born 3 August 1993) is an English rugby union player.
+She made her debut for England in 2011 and was a member of the winning 2014 Women's Rugby World Cup and 2025 Women's Rugby World Cup squads.
+She currently plays for Gloucester–Hartpury Women's Rugby Football Club.

 International career

 Matthews first played for England in 2011.
 In 2014 she was one of the youngest members of the England 2014 Women's Rugby World Cup squad, having played in the final versus Canada.
 Matthews had returned from a hip operation just two weeks pre-selection for the tournament to win a place on the team.

 She played for the England 7s team, going semi-professional in 2013 and full-time in 2014 while completing her degree.
 In 2014 she was part of the training squad for the 2016 Olympic Games but was forced to leave three months before the Games due to illness and injury.

 In 2017 she returned to England 15s as part of the 2017 Women's Rugby World Cup squad, playing in every game.
 England finished second in the tournament.
 Matthews was named Player of the Match for the side's game against the USA.

 She switched back to 7s again in 2018 to take Bronze at the 2018 Commonwealth Games and is currently on a hybrid contract between England's senior team and the Great Britain women's rugby 7s team that was meant to play at the 2020 Olympics, postponed due to COVID-19.

 Matthews was named RPA Women's Sevens Player of the Year in 2018.

 She played for England in the 2020 Women's Six Nations Championship, which the side won.
 She was named in the England squad for the delayed 2021 Rugby World Cup held in New Zealand in October and November 2022.

+She was called into the Red Roses side for the 2025 Six Nations Championship on 17 March.
+She was named in England's squad for the Women's Rugby World Cup.